hyosung11/Launch-School/Courses/JS129/Interview/study_guide20220623.md

 #### 2.9 Scope-safe Constructors

 As we have seen, a constructor is simply a function, so it can be called without the new keyword.
 But, for inexperienced programmers, this can be a source of bugs.
-A scope-safe constructor is designed to return the same result regardless of whether it’s called with or without new, so it doesn’t suffer from those issues.
+A scope-safe constructor is designed to return the same result regardless of whether it’s called with or without `new`, so it doesn’t suffer from those issues.

 Most built-in constructors, such as `Object`, `Regex` and `Array`, are scope-safe.
 They use a special pattern to determine how the constructor is called.
 If `new` isn’t used, they return a proper instance of the object by calling the constructor again with `new`.
 Consider the following code: